-This account pertains to the loan agreements entered by the Parent Company in 2017 and 2019 amounting to ₱149.90 million and ₱152.35 million as of March 31, 2023 and December 31, 2022, respectively.
-The decrease was brought about by foreign exchange revaluation of one of the loan agreements which is denominated in US Dollar.
+This account pertains to the loan agreement entered by the Parent Company with one of its founders amounting to ₱36.50 million.
+The decrease was brought about by foreign exchange revaluation of the loan which is denominated in US Dollar.

-The Group recorded ₱35.00 million in current loans on March 31, 2023, and ₱33.82 million as of December 31, 2022.
+The Group recorded ₱38.57 million in current loans on March 31, 2024, and ₱38.60 million as of December 31, 2023.
 This is mainly attributable to the loans of Storm and Seer which are interest-bearing and short-term.
-The increase was due to the reclassification from noncurrent liability of Storm loans payable that will fall due in the first quarter of 2024.
+Payment during the period amounted to ₱0.15 million while additions comprised of interest accretions and surcharges amounted to ₱0.12 million.

-The Group's consolidated contract liabilities as of March 31, 2023, amounted to ₱44.09 million, an increase of 28% from the December 31, 2022, figure of ₱34.45 million.
-The increase in this account was the result of the growing HMO business of AllCare.
+The Group's consolidated contract liabilities as of March 31, 2024, amounted to ₱52.79 million, an increase of 25% from the December 31, 2023, figure of ₱42.17 million.
+The increase in this account mostly pertains to the HMO business of Allcare.

-The Group recognized a lease liability for its office space in Antel amounting to ₱1.99 million.
-In the first quarter of the year, the Parent Company renewed the lease contract for its office space in Antel for another two years, thereby, recognizing additional lease liability amounting to ₱2.34 million.
-Accretion of interest and payments made amounted to ₱0.01 million and ₱0.53 million, respectively.
+The Group recognized a lease liability for its office space in Antel amounting to P1.00 million.
+Accretion of interest and payments made amounted to P0.02 million and P0.27 million, respectively.